mdm-code/tq/README.md

 ## Installation

-Install the program to use the command-line `tq` to filter TOML files on the terminal.
+Install the program and use `tq` on the command-line to filter TOML files on the terminal.

 ```sh
 go install github.com/mdm-code/tq/cmd/tq@latest
 ```

-Here is how you can get the whole Go package downloaded to fiddle with, but it does not expose any public interfaces in code per se.
+Here is how you can get the whole Go package downloaded to fiddle with, but it does not expose any public interfaces in code.

 ```sh
 go get github.com/mdm-code/tq